ysndr/katacoda-scenarios/pijul/step4.md

 1. First let's clone our first repository `pijul clone https://nest.pijul.com/ysndr/Explorations`{{execute}}.
 And we can go in the cloned repository `cd Explorations`{{execute}} and see the files `ls -la`{{execute}}

-2. Now we want to edit our file `vim hello.txt`{{execute}}.
-You can add some text and save it.
+2. Now edit the hello file `vim hello.txt`{{execute}}.
+You can add your name and say hello.

 3. To add the file in the commit, we execute `pijul add hello.txt`{{execute}}, same as git.

 4. Then we can record your change `pijul record`{{execute}} the git equivalent to `git commit`.
 You can see that an editor is open, you need to add a record message, save and close.

-5. And finally, we push your changes to the server with `pijul push https://nest.pijul.com/ysndr/Explorations`
+5. OPTIONAL : And finally, you can push the changes to the server with `pijul push username@nest.pijul.com/ysndr/Explorations`.
+This will automatically create a pull request.
+Notice that you need to create an account first.